rackerlabs/atom-hopper/README.md

 Atom Hopper H2 database: **/opt/atomhopper**

-Config file for setting up namespaces and feeds: **/etc/atomhopper**
+Config file for setting up namespaces and feeds: **/etc/atomhopper/atom-server.cfg.xml**

+Config file for setting up the default data adapter: **/etc/atomhopper/application-context.xml**

 **Note:** The Atom Hopper RPM is not signed so you might need to override the warning that yum issues when attempting to install the RPM file.